ipfs-inactive/blog/content/post/weekly-054.md

 ## Updates and new releases
 *See the latest releases of IPFS tools and projects across the ecosystem.*

 + [IPFS Laravel Library](https://gitlab.com/andach/ipfs-laravel): a simple library to access IPFS services in Laravel.
-It works via use of the HTTP API to give simple access to IPFS functions including navigating content, retreiving pictures and files, and adding text and files to the IPFS network.
+It works via use of the HTTP API to give simple access to IPFS functions including navigating content, retrieving pictures and files, and adding text and files to the IPFS network.
 + [Peergos v0.1.1](https://alpha.peergos.net/public/peergos/releases/v0.1.1) - including PDF viewer and text/code editor